babbel/grumlin/README.md

 If you don't want to define you own repository, simply use

-`Grumlin::Repository.new` - it will return an instance of an anonymous class extenring `Grumlin::repository`.
+`Grumlin::Repository.new` returns an instance of an anonymous class extending `Grumlin::Repository`.

 **Usage**